 Well, this is where real creativity comes in first.
 I find that most bloggers consider finding their name one of the most important steps.
 Go and check the About section of any food blog and most of them will write about how they found out their name.

 There is no best solution for naming your blog, anything can be good.
 And to tell you the truth, the real success of your blog won’t depend on the name but on the effort you put into it.
 But feel free to find the perfect name and enjoy this creative part – I know it’s quite an inspiring process.
-To help you I give you an example of the most popular food blog naming methods:
+To help you with that, I give you here an example of the most popular food blog naming methods:

 - The famous two ingredient approach – Chocolate & Zucchini.
 This method used to be very popular in the early days of food blogging – to tell you the truth I think its a waste of intelligence these days as no one will remember the 1000th likely named blog.